 Video is, undoubtedly, a powerful marketing tool, and almost every entrepreneur prefers it to educate viewers about their business.

 But there’s one type that could quickly generate your product demand.
 It’s a user-generated video.

 People enjoy real-time videos and trust their peers more than professional ones.

 Include their experience in your videos to connect with your prospects.

 GoPro cameras have been on the market since 2001, but their popularity has expanded in recent years.

 The company targeted sports enthusiasts and turned them into brand ambassadors.
 Daredevils started posting their videos with GoPro using hashtags.

 By the end of 2014, GoPro was termed as the 5th most followed YouTube channel, and its Hero5 Black action camera became a bestselling item.

 Marketers make every effort to build an email list, and they have a good reason for it.
 It is an efficient, measurable, and cost-effective demand generation strategy.

-Email allows you to remain in touch with your prospects through personalize messages and allows you to promote your product constantly.
-Half of your loyal customers actually look forward to your emails.
+Email allows you to remain in touch with your prospects through personalized messages and allows you to promote your product constantly.
+Half of your loyal customers look forward to your emails.